ToucheSir/s-expressiveness/README.md

-(Yet Another) Lisp
+(Yet Another) not-quite Lisp
 ==================

-A basic, barebones lisp interpreter in Rust.
+A basic, barebones s-expression evaluator in Rust.

-This is a port of an existing interpreter in C. The hope is to create a working interpreter that maintains the semantics of the original without deviating too far from idiomatic rust code.
+This is a port of an existing implementation in C. The hope is to create a working interpreter that maintains the semantics of the original without deviating too far from idiomatic rust code.

 Some goals:
 -----------